All Episodes

 And is this supposed to be an impressive crowd size?

-1,500 people.
+1,500 people?

-Only 1,500 came out to hear, Limbaugh.
+Only 1,500 came out to hear Limbaugh.

 I know people that get 25,000 people at book signings for crying out loud, where people actually pay.

-Uh I remember once went to South Carolina early on, the Rush to Excellence tour, 5,000 people in some arena, and there were three protesters outside, a mother and two daughters, and that was the picture the next day on the front page with a headline protesters appear at Limbaugh appearance.
+I remember once went to South Carolina early on, a Rush to Excellence tour, 5,000 people in some arena, and there were three protesters outside, a mother and two daughters.

 10,000 people inside three protesters.